edjw/edjw.github.io/_posts/2017-08-16-a-simplistic-post-on-remembering-your-country-s-history.md

 They have memorials to the victims of Nazi Germany instead.

-People in Germany remember Germany's history without having monuments to the people responsible for the Holocaust.
+People in Germany remember Germany's history without having monuments of the people responsible for the Holocaust.

 America can remember what happened before and during the Civil War without having<span style="font-size: 1rem;">&nbsp;statues of the leaders of the Confederacy.</span>